FirelyTeam/firely-docs/firelynetsdk/model/lists.rst

 Lists
 -----
-For elements with a maximum cardinality > 1, the API has a list of the type for that element.
+For elements with a maximum cardinality > 1, the SDK has a list of the type for that element.

 .. image:: ../images/fhir_cardinality.png
 .. image:: ../images/patient_identifier.png